geopython/pycsw/docs/administration.rst

 ^^^^^^^^^^

 - if PostGIS is not enabled, pycsw makes uses of PL/Python functions.
 To enable PostgreSQL support, the database user must be able to create functions within the database.
 In case of recent PostgreSQL versions (9.x), the PL/Python extension must be enabled prior to pycsw setup
 - `PostgreSQL Full Text Search`_ is supported for ``csw:AnyText`` based queries.  pycsw creates a tsvector column based on the text from anytext column.
 Then pycsw creates a GIN index against the anytext_tsvector column.
-This is created automatically in ``pycsw.admin.setup_db``
+This is created automatically in ``pycsw.admin.setup_db``.
+Any query against `csw:AnyText` or `apiso:AnyText` will process using PostgreSQL FTS handling

 PostGIS
 ^^^^^^^